 The court cited Ahmanson Foundation v.
 United States, 674 F.2d 761 (9th Cir.
 1981), in support of both of those steps of the analysis.
 In Ahmanson, the decedent owned the one voting share and all 99 nonvoting shares of a corporation.
 The voting share was left to the decedent's sons and the 99 nonvoting shares were left to a charitable foundation.
 The gross estate value of the 100 shares took into consideration that the decedent held full voting control of all of the shares, but "the estate's deduction attributable to the donation of the 99 nonvoting shares necessitated a 3% discount to account for the foundation's lack of voting rights."
-The fact that the asset in Ahmanson was split between an individual and a charity rather than between two charities made no difference because that did not affect the value of the church's and foundation's respective interests that they received "and it is the value of the property received by the donee that determines the amount of the deduction available to the donor."
+The fact that the asset in Ahmanson was split between an individual and a charity rather than between two charities made no difference because that did not affect the value of the property received by the donee that determines the amount of the deduction available to the donor."